Get an email when a new article is posted. Choose the topics that interest you most.

-Jacob Davis is the Technical Support Manager at Campbell Scientific, Inc. He directs a group of talented, experienced technical support engineers.
+Jacob Davis is the Director of Client Services and Support at Campbell Scientific, Inc. He works with the worldwide technical support teams.
 His specialties include serial communications and advanced data logger programming.
 Jacob has a master’s degree in Hydrology and worked with large irrigation projects before coming to Campbell Scientific, Inc.

 Janet Albers holds the title of Technical Communications Manager; the sign above her office door says, "Coach."
 She'll share tips, simplify concepts, and guide you to a successful project.
 She's been at Campbell Scientific, Inc. longer than the CR1000, but not quite as long as the CR10X.
 After work hours, Janet enjoys the outdoors with her boys and dogs.